 .skp file in the folder that you selected in the preceding step.
 (If the component is in your model, context-click it and select Save As.)
 The following figure shows the Galaxy Class Starship component saved in a collection called Favorite Components.

 Tip: After you have a few collections, you can add them to a list of favorite collections that always appears on the In Model drop-down menu.
-First, display the collection the Components browser: If you used the collection recently, you can select the collection by name from the In Model drop-down menu.
+First, display the collection the Components panel: If you used the collection recently, you can select the collection by name from the In Model drop-down menu.
 If the collection doesn’t appear there, click the Details arrow and select the Open or Create Local Collection (Microsoft Windows) or Open a Local Collection (Mac OS X).
-After your collection appears in the Components browser, click the Details arrow and select Add to Favorites or Remove from Favorites.
+After your collection appears in the Components panel, click the Details arrow and select Add to Favorites or Remove from Favorites.

 Gathering intelligence about components

 SketchUp provides a few tools that enable you to find important details about components:

 - The Entity Info window is the most basic.
 To open it, context-click a component and select Entity Info.
 Or select a component and then